PP is highly crystalline. That can be a problem. Its high crystallization rate can cause the filament to deform, just like how a 3d print could warp.

 4. Possible solutions

-It is sometimes to fix the ovality completely.
+It is sometimes impossible to fix the ovality completely.
 This does not necessarily mean that the filament cannot be printed.

 - It is possible, to a certain extent, to convert the directional fancooling into a circular airflow.
 We tested an imperfect but promising prototype